Rubik Tables and Object Rearrangement: Algorithms for Rubik Table Problems

-\begin{lemma} Let $M$ be an $n \times n$ matrix filled with items of $n$ different types.
-The number of items of types $i$ is exactly $n$ for $1 \le i \le n$.
-Then we can permute the items within each column of $M$ separately such that in the resulting new arrangement all of the $n$ items of any fixed type $i$ (for $1 \le i \le n$) go into separate rows.
-In other words, the resulting arrangement is a Latin square. \end{lemma} \begin{proof} We begin by creating a bipartite graph $B(T,C)$ on $n + n$ nodes such that the left side, $T$, stands for all the types $\{1, \ldots n\}$, and the right side, $C$, stands for all the columns of $M$.
-We draw $k$ edges between type $j$ and column $i$, if column $i$ contains $k$ elements of type $j$.
-Notice that $B$ is $n$-regular from both sides.
-Hall's theorem \cite{hall2009representatives} implies that graph $B$ contains a perfect matching $M_1$.
+\begin{lemma} Let $M$ be an $n \times n$ table filled with items of $n$ different types.
+The number of items of type $i$ is exactly $n$ for $1 \le i \le n$.
+Then we can permute the items within each column of $M$ separately such that in the resulting new arrangement all of the $n$ items of any fixed type $i$ (for $1 \le i \le n$) go into separate rows. \end{lemma} \begin{proof} We begin by creating a bipartite graph $B(T,C)$ on $n + n$ nodes such that the left partite set, $T$, stands for all the types $\{1, \ldots n\}$, and the right partite set, $C$, stands for all the columns of $M$ (also, see Fig.~\ref{figure:rubik}).
+We draw $k$ edges between type $j$ and column $i$, if column $i$ contains $k$ items of type $j$.
+Notice that $B$ is $n$-regular from both sides with parallel edges.
+Lemma~\ref{l:p-hall} implies that graph $B$ contains a perfect matching $M_1$.
 Label the edges of this matching with the number $1$, and take it out of $B$.
-We obtain an $(n-1)$-regular bipartite graph on which Hall's theorem may be applied again.
+We obtain an $(n-1)$-regular bipartite graph on which Lemma~\ref{l:p-hall} may be applied again.
 We keep creating matchings $M_2$, $M_3$, $\ldots$, in this fashion and label their edges with $2$, $3$, $\ldots$, until we arrive at $M_n$, when we stop.
 Notice that now each type $j \in T$ is connected to edges labeled with $1$ through $n$, and that each column $C_i$ is connected to all $n$ types of edges as well (in both cases exactly one from each type).
 For every $1 \le i \le n$ we rearrange the items in column $C_i$ such that the item corresponding to an edge labeled with $i$ goes into the $i^{\rm th}$ row.
-There will be no collisions and we have arrived at the desired arrangement. \end{proof}
+There will be no collisions by construction and we have arrived at the desired arrangement. \end{proof}

-\emph{Remark.} For illustration of a simple and concrete example, we refer the readers to the proof of Lemma 4 in \cite{Yu18RSS}, which shows an interesting application of Lemma~\ref{l:column-permute}.
-From an algorithmic perspective, each matching step can be done in $n\log n$ time per matching \cite{goel2013perfect}.

-The algorithm for the Rubik table problem holds even when the table has a third dimension.
-That is, we may allow $M$ to have a ``depth'' $K$ and in each row or column permutation, $nK$ items are arranged arbitrarily.
-There are $n^2$ unique types of items with each item having $K$ copies.
-This variation is denoted as the \emph{fat Rubik table problem}.
-We note that dimensions higher than three also work; we omit the related result here which do not directly apply to stack rearrangement problems.
+From the algorithmic perspective, each matching step in Lemma~\ref{l:column-permute} can be computed in expected $n\log n$ time \cite{goel2013perfect}.
+Alternatively, if a deterministic algorithm is desirable, a matching can be computed in $O(n^2)$ time \cite{cole2001edge}.
+The $n$ matchings can then be completed in $O(n^2\log n)$ expected time or $O(n^3)$ deterministic time.
+This is the dominant part of the algorithm's time complexity.